 Other Mental Health Services & Autism Resources at Open Doors Therapy

 Our San Francisco Bay Area mental health clinic focuses on supporting individuals with autistic traits.
-We help those who identify as having Asperger’s, high functioning autism, undiagnosed autism traits, etc. and their families.
+We help those who identify as having Asperger's, high functioning autism, undiagnosed autism traits, etc. and their families.
 More specifically, our services include individual counseling, parent counseling, and groups.
-Some of our support and educational groups include those for college students with autistic traits and those seeking college transition social skills training, young adults with autism, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
-Also, I have been blogging to provide timely autism resources for autistic teens and young adults!
+Some of our support and educational groups include those for college students with autistic traits and those seeking college transition social skills training, young adults with autism, neurodiverse adults, working professionals, women who identify as neurodiverse, and gifted youth & caregivers.
+We offer an online parent support group to support autism parents and online group therapy.
+I have been blogging to provide timely autism resources for autistic teens and young adults!
 If you would like more information about any of these services, please reach out today!

 Contact Open Doors Therapy for a free consultation to learn more about the Mother's Group.